Knagis/CommonMark.NET/README.md

 The library uses no references except for `System` - it has no external dependencies.
 It is cross compiled to both .NET 2.0 and .NET 4.0 Portable Class Library that targets .NET Framework 4.0, Silverlight 5, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8, Xamarin.Android and Xamarin.iOS.
+A special .NET 4.5 build is also created that hints certain optimizations to the framework that were not available in earlier versions.

 For working with the source code you will need Visual Studio 2013.3.
 Note that Express for Windows is the only free edition that supports PCL projects.